sassoftware/viya4-ark/pre_install_report/README.md

 SAS recommends running the tool and resolving any reported issues _before_ beginning a SAS Viya platform deployment in a Kubernetes cluster.
-The tool cannot account for the dynamic resource allocations that Kubernetes may orchestrate once SAS Viya is deployed.
+The tool cannot account for the dynamic resource allocations that Kubernetes may orchestrate once the SAS Viya platform is deployed.
 The report and the information therein must be considered a snapshot in time.

 The Kubernetes cluster for a SAS Viya platform deployment must meet the requirements documented in [SAS® Viya® Platform Operations](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/titlepage.htm)